 Dr. Xiao works extensively in performing IP due diligence reviews in the contexts of VC investments, technology transactions, mergers and acquisitions, as well as marketing and manufacturing clearances for biopharmaceutical products.
 She works closely with Genentech, one of the world’s first and most successful biotechnology companies, in its strategic risk assessment of freedom to operate on various technologies.

 Dr. Xiao also helps her clients devise strategies in the events of legal challenges by third party competitors or vice versa.
 She also prepares legal opinions on patent validity and freedom to operate, and conducts IP due diligence reviews for business transactions.

 Dr. Xiao is among the very few IP attorneys who are both equipped with solid skills in global strategic IP management and knowledgeable about IP issue unique to China and Chinese clients.
-She is frequently called upon to advise clients on IP issues and conduct IP due diligence in US/China cross-border transactions and operations in China.
-She is also frequently invited to speak on IP issues both in the U.S. and in China.
+She is frequently called upon to advise clients on IP issues and conduct IP due diligence in U.S./China cross-border transactions and operations in China.
+She is also frequently invited to speak on IP issues both in the United States and in China.

-In both 2014 and 2015 Dr. Xiao was listed in Chambers Global as a leading IP expert in the U.S. and a leading IP lawyer in China as an expert based abroad.
+In 2014, 2015 and 2016, Dr. Xiao was listed multiple times in Chambers Global as a leading IP expert in the United States and a leading IP lawyer in China as an expert based abroad.
 Chambers Global says that Janet “is recognised for her knowledge of IP law relating to the life sciences arena,” and that she is “held in high regard by sources for her deep understanding of the pharmaceutical and biotech industries.”
-Chambers Global also notes that “she assists Chinese clients with the commercialization and protection of their IP assets in the USA.”
+Chambers Global 2016 notes that “She is well versed in acting for Chinese companies on U.S.-related IP matters, especially in the biotechnology and pharmaceuticals industries.
+Transactional IP along with patent prosecution and licensing constitute Xiao’s key areas of skill.”